There’s no underplaying the importance that roofs have in our lives. Without them, we’d have a lot of trouble staying warm and dry in our homes.

 Just as cold weather can be bad for your roof, so too can hot weather.
 This issue is something that Charleston residents may find more of an issue for their homes, given that summers in South Carolina average over 90 degrees Fahrenheit at their warmest.

-This issue is made worse if your roof’s protective layer is diminished, something that can also be caused by the sun’s harsh rays.
+This issue is made worse if your roof’s protective layer is diminished, something that the sun’s harsh rays can also cause.
 The UV rays can damage the layer that’s supposed to reflect it, weakening your roof and making it susceptible to problems.

 Your roof is one of the most challenging places to protect during a storm, which is why you must do a thorough inspection of it whenever such bad weather hits.
 That way, you can check for any damage and call in professional help should you need repairs before the next storm.